ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

     @Override
     public StyxObservable<HttpResponse> intercept(HttpRequest request, HttpInterceptor.Chain chain) {

-        return StyxObservable.of(request)                                               // (1)
+        return asyncUrlReplacement(request.url())                                       // (1)
-                .flatMap(na -> asyncUrlReplacement(request.url()))                      // (2)
-                .map(newUrl -> request.newBuilder()                                     // (5)
+                .map(newUrl -> request.newBuilder()                                     // (4)
                         .url(newUrl)
                         .build())
-                .flatMap(chain::proceed);                                               // (6)
+                .flatMap(chain::proceed);                                               // (5)
     }

     private static StyxObservable<Url> asyncUrlReplacement(Url url) {
-        return StyxObservable.from(pathReplacementService(url.path()))                  // (4)
+        return StyxObservable.from(pathReplacementService(url.path()))                  // (3)
                 .map(newPath -> new Url.Builder(url)
                         .path(newPath)
                         .build());
     }

     private static CompletableFuture<String> pathReplacementService(String url) {
-        return CompletableFuture.completedFuture("/replacement/path");                  // (3)
+        // Pretend to make a call here: return CompletableFuture.completedFuture("/replacement/path");                  // (2)
     }
 }
 ```

 Step 1.
-For asynchronous transformation we'll start by constructing a response observable.
-We can construct it with any initial value, but in this example we'll just use the `request`.
-But it doesn't have to be a `request` as it is available from the closure.
+We call the `asyncUrlReplacement`, which returns a `StyxObservable<Url>`.
+The `asyncUrlReplacement` wraps a call to the remote service and converts
+the outcome into a `StyxObservable`, which is the basis for our response observable.

 Step 2.
-We will call the `asyncUrlReplacement`, and bind it to the response observable using
-`flatMap` operator.
-The `asyncUrlReplacement` wraps a call to the remote service and converts
-the outcome into a `StyxObservable`.

-Step 3.
 A call to `pathReplacementService` makes a non-blocking call to the remote key/value store.
 Well, at least we pretend to call the key value store, but in this example we'll just return a
 completed future of a constant value.

-Step 4. `CompletableFuture` needs to be converted to `StyxObservable` so that the operation can
+Step 3. `CompletableFuture` is converted to `StyxObservable`, so that other asynchronous
-be bound to the response observable created previously in step 1.
+operations like `chain.proceed` can be bound to it later on.

+Step 4.
+The eventual outcome from the `asyncUrlReplacement` yields a new, modified URL instance.
+We'll transform the `request` by substituting the URL path with the new one.
+This is a quick synchronous operation so we'll do it in a `map` operator.

 Step 5.
-The eventual outcome from the `asyncUrlReplacement` yields a new, modified URL instance.
-We will map this to a new `HttpRequest` instance replaced URL.

-Step 6.
-Finally, we will bind the outcome of `chain.proceed` into the response observable.
+Finally, we will bind the outcome from `chain.proceed` into the response observable.
 Remember that `chain.proceed` returns an `Observable<HttpResponse>` it is therefore
 interface compatible and can be `flatMap`'d to the response observable.
 The resulting
 response observable chain is returned from the `intercept`.